-In Coach Brubaker's 11 years at Spring-Ford, the Rams have gone 95-30 (.760) and won four Pioneer Athletic Conference Titles.
-The 2020 team became the ninth team in ten years to reach the PIAA District 1 playoffs and has the longest consecutive playoff streak in District 1 AAAAAA with six.
+In Coach Brubaker's 13 years at Spring-Ford, the Rams have gone 109-39 (.736) and won four Pioneer Athletic Conference Titles.
+The 2022 team became the eleventh team in twelve years to reach the PIAA District 1 playoffs and has the longest consecutive playoff streak in District 1 AAAAAA with eight.
 The 2012 squad was the first Spring-Ford team to win a PIAA AAAA District I playoff game, as they reached the District I Championship game before losing to eventual state runner-up, Coatesville.
-Coach Brubaker currently serves as the 2nd Vice President for PSFCA and also has served on the football steering committee for District 1.
+Coach Brubaker currently serves President for PSFCA and also has served on the football steering committee for District 1.
 During his tenure at Spring-Ford, his teams have set all-time offensive records in a season for points per game (41.7), total points (505), first downs (230), first downs per game (17.8), average yards per carry (7.4), completions (167), passing yards (2,441), total yards (4,951) and scoring differential (30.4).
 One Spring-Ford player has been named to the Big 33 team, while another nine have been named to the PSFCA East-West All-Star game.
 Coach Brubaker was chosen to be the head coach for the East in the 2018 East-West game by PSFCA.

 Coach Brubaker began his coaching career as a junior high football coach in the Solanco School District in Quarryville, PA.
 Upon landing a job teaching English at Elizabethtown High School in the fall of 1996, he coached special teams, wide receivers, quarterbacks, and coordinated the offense over his three years under head coach, Joe Mack.